-If you aren’t sure you’re selecting the correct chart metric to map to your Dashboard Variable, check the sample values listed below the Drilldown Variables dropdown to confirm.
+If you aren’t sure you’re selecting the correct chart metric to map to your Dashboard Control, check the sample values listed below the Drilldown Variables dropdown to confirm.

-If your chart has x and y-axis labels, those labels will be listed in the Drilldown Variables dropdown instead.
+If your chart has x and y-axis labels, those labels are also shown in the Drilldown Variables dropdown.

-We want our Daily Activity chart to update when the Dashboard Variables change, so we’ll just need to filter our chart by our two Dashboard Variables.
+We want our Daily Activity chart to update when the Dashboard Controls change, so we’ll just need to filter our chart by our two Dashboard Controls.

-On our Daily Activity chart, we’ll click the menu icon and choose Edit Chart Data.
+On our Daily Activity chart, we’ll click the ellipsis menu and choose Edit Chart Data.

 That’s it!
-Your Drilldown Variables should work as expected.
+Your Drilldown should work as expected.

-- For table charts with Drilldown variables, the selections are made per-row.
-If more than one Drilldown Variable is used in a table chart, clicking a row value will update all Dashboard variables for the row.
+- For Table charts with Drilldowns, the selections are made per-row.
+If more than one Drilldown is used in a Table chart, clicking a row value will update all Dashboard Controls for the row.

-- If you would like to use a line chart or scatterplot for your Drilldown, you may want to edit the Chart Settings to increase the line or dot size.
-This will allow for easier click interactions.
+- If you’d like to use a Line chart or Scatter Plot for your Drilldown, you may want to edit the chart settings to increase the line width or dot size to allow for easier click interactions.

-If you have any trouble setting up your Drilldown Variables, please feel free to send us an email at firstname.lastname@example.org.
+If you have any trouble setting up your Drilldowns, please feel free to send us an email at firstname.lastname@example.org.